 The evidence that you, the police, your attorney, and any accident investigators find will determine the legal cause of the crash.

-How to Protect Your Recovery If You Have a Broken Bone
+How to Protect Your Recovery If You Have a Bone Fracture

 A broken one can have a significant impact on your life.
 Medical treatment for your break or fracture may include: